astronomer/docs/software/create-a-root-user.md

 After saving your changes, apply the configuration change.
 See [Apply a config change](apply-platform-config.md).

 By default, Astronomer generates a password for your root user email address.
 This password and email address are stored as Kubernetes secrets on your Astronomer installation.

 After you apply the configuration change, Helm provides a command for how to retrieve these the values of these secrets.
+Retrieve the password and use the new **Root Admin Login** button on the Software login page to access Astronomer Software as the root user.

 ## Customize the root user's password